Ready to try your hand at making your own BBQ sauce? This Easy Vegan BBQ Sauce will have you feeling like a pro saucier in no time!

 Using a whisk will aid in this process, and ensure you aren’t left with any lumps.

-Serving Your Sauce
+Serving Up Your Vegan BBQ Sauce

 Just keep it in an airtight container in the refrigerator.
 Check for signs of bacterial growth, texture change, or an “off” smell or taste if enjoying after 14 days.